-Each department shall have a professional development fund to support faculty travel for professional development or for use in other professional development activities The amount of money allocated for this fund for FY 21 shall be equal to \$1775 per general fund FTE bargaining unit member in that department and \$1775 per Extension FTE that may be spent on professional development (\$1825 in FY22, \$1850 in FY23, and \$1875 in FY24) The fund will be recalculated each Fall and be based on the membership of the unit per the list that has been prepared by the University in accordance with Article 9.5 of this Agreement.
+Each department shall have a professional development fund to support faculty travel for professional development or for use in other professional development activities.
+The amount of money allocated for this fund for FY 25 shall be equal to \$1950 per general fund FTE bargaining unit member in that department and \$1950 per Extension FTE that may be spent on professional development (\$1975 in FY26, \$2000 in FY27, and \$2025 in FY28).
+The fund will be recalculated each Fall and be based on the membership of the unit per the list that has been prepared by the University in accordance with Article 9.5 of this Agreement.
+Faculty who obtain a contract to publish a manuscript, including, but not limited to, article processing charges, translation costs, and open access publishing charges.
+(See also 21.5 below)

 For purposes of this Article, general fund FTE shall include those FTE supported by state matching funds in the Agricultural Experiment Station and McIntire-Stennis programs.
 Faculty members including those on Sabbatical or Professional Development leave, shall have the right to apply for such funds for authorized expenses incurred in travel for professional development or for other professional development purposes.

 There shall be written guidelines in each department that make explicit the criteria and procedures for the distribution of these funds.
 Faculty seeking such funds shall apply in writing to their Chair who shall make final decisions on faculty applications as to whether to approve funds or not, taking into account the department guidelines; the availability of funds; competing applications for support, and the relevance and benefit, short and long term, of the proposed travel or other professional purpose to the faculty member and department.
 No proposal can be denied solely because of the status or rank of the faculty member making the proposal.
 The Chair shall make final decisions on the applications for such funds.